Sustainable Tourism in Protected Areas

 Good for Parks, Good for People!

-Our iconic landscapes are often one of the most cited reason for tourist visits to Europe.
+Our iconic landscapes are often one of the most cited reasons for tourist visits to Europe.

 Tourism is booming business.
 It produces almost 5% of the world’s economic turnover, employs around 200 million people globally and is the fastest growing industry.
 Tourism is also one of the main economic drivers of Europe’s rural economies; directly and indirectly it accounts for around 10% of European GDP and 20 million jobs.